tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Learnings

-* Highly Agile + XP environment is very good for remote co-working
+* Highly Agile + XP environment is perfect for remote co-working
 * Learned proper TDD and pair-programming techniques.
-Has fallen in love with TDD and pair-programming - they are extremely effective
+Has fallen in love with TDD and pair-programming - they are incredibly effective
-* Learned proper code-review culture
+* Learned the proper code-review culture
 * Learned a lot of Ruby and Ruby on Rails

 ### Ruby/Python Developer, Team Lead